zoeeewp/recipes/Meals/Soups/Chicken Tortilla.md

 > - Once butter is melted and onions have carmalized, add 1/2 cup of flour and stir until it thickens.
 > - Add roux to pot with soup in it.

-Server the soup with a diced avocado, dairy based cheese or dairy free cheese, and tortilla strips.
+Serve the soup with a diced avocado, dairy based cheese or dairy free cheese, and tortilla strips.